govtrack/govtrack.us-web/README.md

 * congress project bill status data (etc.)
 * congress-legislators data
-* legislator photos (symlink photos directory to static/legislator-photos)
+* legislator photos (static/legislator-photos is symlinked to ../data/legislators-photos/photos, so this must go in `data` for now)
 * GovTrack's scorecards, miscondut, and name pronuciation repositories

 # Credits